microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 ## Provider Examples

-If your CI system of choice is not listed, we welcome PRs to add them!
+If your CI system of choice is not listed, you are welcome to submit a PR to add it!

 ### <a name="quickstart-github"></a> GitHub Packages

-To use vcpkg with GitHub Packages, we recommend using the [NuGet provider](#nuget).
+To use vcpkg with GitHub Packages, it is recommended to use the [NuGet provider](#nuget).

 > [!NOTE]
 > **2020-09-21**: GitHub's hosted agents come with an older, pre-installed copy of vcpkg on the path that does not support the latest binary caching.
 This means that direct calls to `bootstrap-vcpkg` or `vcpkg` without a path prefix may call an unintended vcpkg instance.
-We recommend taking the following two steps to avoid issues if you want to use your own copy of vcpkg:
+If you want to use your own copy of vcpkg,  the following two steps to avoid issues if you want to use your own copy of vcpkg:
 >
 > 1. Run the equivalent of `rm -rf "$VCPKG_INSTALLATION_ROOT"` using `shell: 'bash'`.
 > 2. Always call `vcpkg` and `bootstrap-vcpkg` with a path prefix, such as `./vcpkg`, `vcpkg/vcpkg`, `.\bootstrap-vcpkg.bat`, etc.